App version: 0.1.0

 Credit Score

-If an applicant doesn’t qualify for a personal loan or would need to pay a higher interest rate, a financial institution will typically consider the creditworthiness of a cosigner, as well, when making a lending decision.
-If a qualified cosigner applies for a personal loan with you and signs the paperwork, the personal loan can be approved so you can receive the funds.
-In this case, if you don’t make payments, the cosigner would be legally responsible for the debt.
+If an applicant doesn’t qualify for a personal loan, it can be worthwhile to use a cosigner in order to both qualify and get a better interest rate.
+If a qualified cosigner applies for a personal loan, the personal loan can be approved so you can receive the funds.
+If you are unable to make the payments, the cosigner would be legally responsible for the debt.

 Affording the Payments